Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 `Player's Score = (Total of Player's Captured Card Points - 88) x Field Multiplier`

+This will be the total amount of points won or lost by each player.
+When playing with chips or tokens, players with a negative score pay chips to those with a positive score.

 # Card Values
 |Card Type|Value|Number in Deck|